 - Entrants assume and accept all legal and financial responsibility for any infringement on the privacy rights or copyright of others, caused by creating or presenting their work in public.

 - All copyrights and ownership of the works are retained by the photographer.
 However, by entering the contest, you grant CERG (and those authorized by CERG) a royalty-free, world-wide, two year non-exclusive license to publicly display, distribute, reproduce and create derivative works of the entries, in whole or in part, in any media now existing or later developed, for any CERG purpose, including, but not limited to, advertising and promotion of the magazine and its website, exhibition, and commercial products, including but not limited to CERG publications.
 All reproduced material will be acknowledged with the name of the maker.
 No royalties or compensation will be paid for these purposes.

-- Admission to the festival is free and on first come first serve basis.
+Admission to VIEW the screening of the films at the festival is free and on a first come first serve basis.